Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 Figure \ref{fig:google} depicts an example of IQAS.
 The question asked to the interactive system is: \textit{"Who is the president of America?"}.
 As already highlighted in the example, the user obtains an answer that satisfies her query plus some more suggestions useful to explore the related exploration space.
-Here the picture outlines a collection of information and interactive area that allow users to continue her exploratory interaction.
+Here, the picture outlines a collection of information and interactive area that allows users to continue their exploratory interaction.

 The first information shown by Google in the example is the answer \textit{"Joe Biden"}, which includes the entities and relations of a knowledge graph recognized in the question, respectively \textit{"United States"} and \textit{"President"}.
 The second one proposes a set of follow-up queries that could come after the initial question.
 For instance, other people searched for \textit{"Who was the previous president of America?"} that was \textit{"Donald Trump"}, or \textit{"Who is the vice-president of America?"} that is \textit{"Kamala Harris"}.
 In this way, the user may reach all this data by simply interacting with the suggested images, enriching the solution to her information need.
-The same area also groups different clickable questions asked by people to achieve the same above correlated answers.
+The same area also groups different clickable questions asked by people to achieve the same above-correlated answers.
 In a way, it gives information about the context understood by the system.
 The user who obtains an unexpected answer could rephrase her question to disambiguate its sense intention/meaning and then receive the appropriate response from the system.

 Furthermore, the system provides a suite of possible multimodal interactions, like images, audio and text, which aim at improving both the user experience and the correctness of the results.
-A feedback slot allows people to further interact with the system in offering comments about the answer.
+A feedback slot allows people to interact further with the system by offering comments about the answer.
 Whether the solution is wrong, the user can specify the motivations and send them to the system, which will improve its behaviour about that type of question.

-\begin{definition}[Interactive Query Answering for Exploration] An interactive question answering system for exploration $\mathbf{IQA^e}$ aims at guiding the user through the exploration of a knowledge space.
-Given a question $q$, it provides both an answer and a set of follow-up questions closed to $q$.
-More formally, we have:
+\begin{definition}[Interactive Query Answering for Exploration] An interactive question-answering system for exploration $\mathbf{IQA^e}$ aims at guiding the user through the exploration of a knowledge space.
+Given a question $q$, it provides both an answer and a set of follow-up questions \updated{close} to $q$.
+Formally, we have:

 \end{definition}